StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 07/06/2020 - Esrin - Added new localisation for talent activations.
+- 07/06/2020 - Esrin - Fixed localisation on character, minion and vehicle sheets for weapon range and firing arc display in inventory.
 - 07/06/2020 - Jaxxa - Modify Wound / Strain tracking to be compatible with resource bars.
 - 06/06/2020 - Jaxxa - Added Minion sheet calculating number of minions alive and reduce their skills as they die.
 - 05/06/2020 - CStadther - Added select2 libraries for better dropdowns.